-Designated Grade I on the Historic England National Register of Historic Parks and Gardens, this cemetery is the final resting place of many servicemen and women who were treated at hospitals in London and around the United Kingdom, including some located in the City, Bethnal Green, Mile End and Whitechapel, Brighton and Suffolk.
+Designated Grade I on the Historic England National Register of Historic Parks and Gardens, this war cemetery is the final resting place of many servicemen and women who were treated at hospitals in London and around the United Kingdom, including some located in the City, Bethnal Green, Mile End and Whitechapel, Brighton and Suffolk.

 Find out more

 There were two major hospitals in the City of London during the First World War: the City of London Military Hospital, which had accommodation for over 700 patients and the City of London Red Cross Hospital, which opened in October 1915 in Buecker’s Hotel, Finsbury Square, with over 100 beds.
 In March 1915 the Bethnal Green Infirmary was taken over by the London District Command and renamed Bethnal Green War Hospital.
 It too had over 700 beds and treated thousands of servicemen over the course of the war.
 These hospitals received wounded and ill servicemen directly from the Western Front via ambulance train and hospital ship.
 Most of the men treated would recover but a small number died and some of those men are buried here.

 The majority of the servicemen commemorated here are from the United Kingdom but there are also Australians, New Zealanders and Canadians, reflecting the great contribution made to the war effort by those countries.
 In all there are some 323 service burials from the First World War, many named on a screen wall as their graves cannot be marked individually.
 Among the First World War burials is Staff Nurse Ellen Louise Smithies who was invalided home from France and died on 22 February 1919 aged 34.